 Amal began her teaching career in New York City’s public schools and is happy to have landed at SLA, where she helps students see the value and power of words and literature.
 She earned her BA in American Studies and English at the College of William and Mary before attending Fordham University to pursue her MS in Teaching.
 In 2018 Amal was awarded the Lindback Distinguished Teaching Award.
 Outside of the classroom, she coaches the SLA Cross Country team and serves as the co-chair for EduCon.
 In her non-teaching time, she can be found exploring Philadelphia on her bicycle, playing with a camera, devouring books, or taking arts and crafts pretty seriously.
 Sometimes she writes about these things on her blog.

 Matthew Kay, English

 Matthew is a proud product of the Philadelphia Public Schools.
-A founding teacher at SLA, Matthew also serves as Athletic Director and Varsity Boys Basketball Coach.
+A founding teacher at SLA, Matthew also serves as Slam Poetry Coach, Assistant Football Coach and Varsity Boys Basketball Coach.

 Matthew is the author of Not Light, But Fire: How to Lead Meaningful Race Conversations in the Classroom, published in 2018 by Stenhouse.